yeoman/yeoman.io/app/learning/resources.md

 # Videos

-<p>Below you can find a selection of videos and tutorials recorded by members of the Yeoman community.
-Remember to check the <a href="http://updates.html5rocks.com/tag/front-end">Yeoman Monthly Digest</a> for the latest videos posted each month.</p>
+<p>Below you can find a selection of videos and tutorials recorded by members of the Yeoman community.</p>

 <section>
   <h2 class="hero-title">A 5 Minute Introduction To Yeoman</h2>